microsoft/vscode-docs/blogs/2017/01/15/connect-nina-e2e.md

 ## Project / Code navigation

-In order to orient ourselves within the codebase, let's play around with some examples of some of the navigation capabilities within VS Code.
+In order to orient ourselves within the codebase, let's play around with some examples of some of the navigation capabilities that VS Code provides:

 1. Type `CMD+P` and enter `.js`, which let's you see all of the JavaScript/JSON files in the project, along with the directory they're within.
 Once again, this dialog supports the same "fuzzy search" as the command palette, so it's pretty flexible.

     <img src="images/FilePicker.png" width="250px" /><br />